Liam Dawson: International career

 In 2016, Dawson earned his first call up to a senior international squad when he was selected for England's squad for the 2016 ICC World Twenty20, although he didn't play a game for the side.

 On 5 July 2016, Dawson made his Twenty20 International (T20I) debut for England against Sri Lanka.

 On 4 September 2016, Dawson made his One Day International (ODI) debut for England against Pakistan.
 He scored ten runs and took figures of 2-70.

 In November 2016, Dawson was named in England's Test squad for the final two matches of the series against India.
 He made his Test debut on 16 December 2016 against India in the fifth Test of the series.
 He scored an unbeaten 66 in his maiden innings, as England made 477.
 Murali Vijay was his first Test wicket, after he trapped him lbw, as he finished with figures of 2–129.

-Dawson played in the second T20I against India, and took figures of 0-20 after opening the bowling.
+Dawson played in the second T20I against India, and took figures of 0–20 after opening the bowling.

 On 6 July 2017, Dawson was called up to the England squad for the South Africa Test series and was selected to play as the second spinner on the side.
 He took four wickets and scored a pair of two-ball ducks.

 On 21 May 2019, England finalised their squad for the 2019 Cricket World Cup, with Dawson named in the 15 man squad.
 He was one of two players, along with Tom Curran, who were unused as England won the tournament.

 On 27 July 2020, Dawson was named in England's squad for the ODI series against Ireland.

 In September 2021, Dawson was named as one of three travelling reserves in England's squad for the 2021 ICC Men's T20 World Cup, though he played no part in the tournament.
 He was recalled to the full T20I squad for the England tour of West Indies in 2022.

-In June 2025, Dawson was re-called to the England T20 squad for the home series against the West Indies, and took an international-career best of 4-20 in 4 overs in the first T20I.
+In June 2025, Dawson was re-called to the England T20 squad for the home series against the West Indies, and took an international-career best of 4–20 in 4 overs in the first T20I.

 In July 2025, Dawson was re-called to the England Test squad for the fourth Test of the India series, replacing the injured Shoaib Bashir.
 He was then dropped for the fifth Test at The Oval.

+He was included in the squad for the 2026 T20 World Cup.

+On 13 May 2026, Dawson announced his retirement from first class cricket, in order to extend his T20 and ODI career.